svylabs/trustlex/whitepaper.md

 The contract initially offers '42' TLX tokens for each block submitted, reducing the incentive by half every month, until the incentive reaches 0.01 TLX tokens per block submitted.
 At which point, the incentive remains constant at 0.01 TLX tokens for every block submitted.

-* There are no pre-mines of TLX tokens.
+* There is no pre-mine of TLX tokens.
-* There are no supply cap of TLX tokens.
+* There is no supply cap of TLX tokens.
 * There is a burning mechanism of TLX tokens where user can burn TLX token to redeem any proportional fees accrued by the protocol.
 This is a one time incentive for token holder.

 Other incentives: